-The cost-of-living crisis is hitting many households and with the announcement that the energy price cap is set to rise again in October, there will be further concern about how to make ends meet.
+The cost-of-living crisis is hitting many households hard, and with the energy price cap rising to nearly £3,600 per year from October, there will be further concern about how to make ends meet.

-So with the latest expected increase in the price cap, what help is available for households concerned about their current sky-high energy bills and their impending rise?
+So with the latest expected increase, what help is available for households concerned about their current sky-high energy bills and their impending rise?

 How to get money back if you pay council tax

 Many households will be able to receive a rebate on council tax to help cover the cost of rising energy bills.

 You will get a rebate if you pay council tax and your home is in council tax bands A to D – you will receive a £150 rebate.